-Website: www.sanbenitocog.org Phone: (831) 637-7665 Fax: (831) 636-4160 Email: info@sanbenitocog.org ltem Frequency Web Email Mail Media Other SCCRTC Meetings/Agenda Packets 1-2 times per month, second meeting in a workshop format Posted 3-6 days prior to meeting Notification sent to distribution list and interested parties (eNews) when packet posted on web Packet mailed to Commissioners and major libraries.
-Main meeting is televised and rebroadcast on Community TV, media notified by email when packet is posted on web Meetings are held throughout the County; hard copy of agenda packet is available at SCCRTC office, major libraries, some partner agency offices, and posted on social media SCCRTC Actions As needed for high profile program/project decisions Press release and/or news feed posted Notifications to interested parties (eNews), if appropriate None generally Press release distributed before and/or after SCCRTC action (meeting) Notification included in committee packets as appropriate SCCRTC Highlights Following main monthly meeting Posted 1-2 days following the meeting Notifications sent to city councilmembers, transit district board members, media, chambers of commerce, SCCRTC committee members and to interested parties through enews None (see Email) Meeting highlights are posted on the SCCRTC social media channels Public Hearings As needed for high profile program/project decisions Notice posted 10 or more days prior to hearing, materials posted with packet (at least 4 days prior) Notification to interested parties (eNews) and those who receive the SCCRTC packets (see SCCRTC Meetings/ Agenda Packets) Press release sent 1-2 weeks in advance, media advisory sent the day before if a public event, paid ads may also be placed 1-2 weeks in advance Notification included in committee packets as appropriate, signs may also be placed on A-frame barricades on major thoroughfares.
-Correspondence from the Public Varies Entry included in correspondence log posted with packets If correspondence is received via e-mail, it is acknowledged via e-mail.
-None None Correspondence addressing specific SCCRTC projects may be included with that item in the SCCRTC meeting packets.
-SCCRTC Committees Interagency Technical Bicycle Elderly &amp; Disabled Every 1-2 months Packets posted on web Packets emailed, notification about packet availability emailed to interested parties (eNews) Packets mailed to committee members that request it, fees may apply per SCCRTC Rules and Regulations None, unless included in an important recommendation to the SCCRTC Approved SCCRTC plans, documents and/or project information As available (examples would be completed environmental analyses, RTPs, RTIPs, feasibility analyses, Traffic Monitoring Reports, etc.) Plans, documents, info posted on the web Link to posted document provided and emailed to interested parties (eNews) Documents mailed to major libraries, if public comment is solicited Press release sent out when document available with information about the public hearing, if one planned Hard copies available in SCCRTC office and public libraries, as appropriate
+Website: www.sanbenitocog.org Phone: (831) 637-7665 Fax: (831) 636-4160 Email: info@sanbenitocog.org

+Item Frequency Web Email Mail Media Other Board Meetings/Packets Monthly Posted 5 days prior to meeting; all Agenda Items and Attachments are available to download and print Notification sent to distribution list and interested parties when packet posted on web None generally Board Actions As needed for high profile program/project decisions Meeting highlights posted Notification to interested parties, if appropriate None generally None generally Notification included in committee packets as appropriate Public Hearings As needed for high profile program/project decisions and Environmental Documents Notice posted 1-4 weeks prior to hearing, materials posted with packet (at least 5 days prior) Notification to interested parties and those who receive the Board packets None generally Press releases and paid ads are sent 1-2 weeks in advance, and media advisory is sent the day before a public event.
+Public Notices are posted in a newspaper of general circulation.
+Notification included in committee packets as appropriate, outreach to potentially affected stakeholder groups or community members if necessary Correspondence from the Public Varies Entry included in correspondence log posted with packets If correspondence received via e-mail, it is acknowledged via e-mail.
+If correspondence requests a response, then a letter may be provided by mail.
+None Correspondence addressing specific projects may be included with that item in the Board meeting packets Advisory Committees Monthly, bi-monthly, and quarterly Posted 5 days prior to meeting; all agenda items and attachments are available to download and print Packets emailed, notification about packet availability emailed to interested parties Packets mailed to committee members upon request None, unless included in an important recommendation to the Board Approved plans, documents and/or project information As available (examples would be completed environmental analyses, RTPs, Project Information Sheets, etc.) Plans, documents, info posted on the web E-mail to interested parties Documents mailed to County library upon request Press releases are sent out when the document is available with information about the public hearing, if one is planned Presentations are provide to the appropriate local boards, commissions and/or committees Social Media Frequent Facebook and Twitter posts Rideshare website includes Facebook and Twitter links directing the public to its social media counts Staff emails includes Facebook and Twitter links directing the public to its social media counts Language Assistance Alternate formats (Spanish, hearing or sight impaired, etc.) as appropriate Google Translation widget available on COG website, Rideshare website and County Express transit website to translate these pages to Spanish Full-time bilingual staff are available to respond to Spanish language correspondence Written correspondence in Spanish is provided to the general public, upon request.
+Transit related documents are available to the general public in Spanish on an ongoing basis Coordinate with Spanish language media, as appropriate.
+All notices for public hearings and public meetings are made available in Spanish language format; interpreter services are provided for annual Unmet Transit Needs Hearings.
-ltem Frequency Web Email Mail Media Other

-Spanish on an ongoing

-basis